jrwhite17/terraform-project/README.md

 See terragrunt directory.

 5.	**Build a CI pipeline that will allow you to target AWS account**<br />
 Before building the CI pipelines we need to understand the security and compliance posture of the project.
-We also need to determine the targeted environment or environment(s).<br />
+We also need to determine the targeted environment(s).<br />
 We also need to develop a deployment strategy that promotes the project through the various environments (development, test and production).<br />
 Using Git Branching, we can develop a deployment strategy that accommodates the application/project's new release maturity.<br />
 <br />For Example: